nevolua/Browser-Utility-Suite/README.md

-## If ran on wordly.com, this script includes an automated version of my [wordle assistant script](https://github.com/nevolua/Wordle-Assistant) which can be accessed and used by navigating to the "Wordle" tab.
+## If ran on wordly.com, this script includes an automated version of my [wordle assistant script](https://github.com/nevolua/Wordle-Assistant) which can be accessed by navigating to the "Wordle" tab.

 # Overview